 Communication.

-Should every change be documented?
+Should every project change be documented?

 Yes.